jwa7/rho_learn/README.md

 ## About

-A proof-of-concept workflow for torch-based electron density learning.
+A proof-of-concept workflow for torch-based equivariant learning of scalar fields and tensorial properties.

-Equivariant structural representations, that is those that transform equivariantly under rotation with the irreducible spherical components of the target property (i.e. whether they be invariant or covariant), can be constructed using the xyz coordinates of a set of training molecules.
+Equivariant structural representations, that is those that transform equivariantly under rotation with the irreducible spherical components of thetarget property (i.e. whether they be invariant or covariant), can be constructed using the xyz coordinates of a set of training molecules.
 As part of a supervised machine learning scheme, these structural representations form inputs to the machine learning model, while reference electron densities